 In 1414 a copy of “The Ten Books on Architecture” from Vitruvius was rediscovered and its first printed edition was published in 1486 in Latin, being successively translated into Italian, German, French, Spanish and eventually into English.
 Many architects of that time, including Andrea Palladio (1508–1580), who had a marked influence on both the Italian and English architecture, all cited Vitruvius in their writings.

 The Industrial Revolution opens a new chapter in the history of lime and its evolution as a building material.
-During the second half of the 1700s there was a renewed interest in Roman mortars because after so many centuries most buildings built with Roman pozzolanic lime mortars were still remarkably well preserved throughout Europe, despite harsh climatic conditions.
+During the second half of the 1700s there was a renewed interest in Roman mortars because after so many centuries most buildings built with Roman lime mortars were still remarkably well preserved throughout Europe, despite harsh climatic conditions.

 Natural pozzolans, including trass - a volcanic tuff from Germany resembling the Roman pozzolans - became an increasingly accepted addition to lime in England during this time for hydraulic works.

+John Smeaton was the first in England to scientifically investigate why certain limes would harden underwater.
 Commissioned to replace an old lighthouse near Plymouth, in 1756 he started a series of experiments to find the right lime mortar that would withstand the battling of storms off the coast of Plymouth.

 After testing 300 different lime stones, including "impure" lime stones naturally containing 6% - 20% clay, he discovered that the best raw material for a lime plaster that can set underwater (water lime) is, in fact, impure limestone that contains clay; clay being the ingredient that makes lime resistant to water.